 The department offers a wide range of super-curricular activities open to pupils in Years 10 and 11 to support and extend their study of literature at IGCSE.
-This includes visits to West End productions and National Theatre cinema screenings (of texts such as The Crucible and Frankenstein).
+This includes visits to West End productions and National Theatre cinema screenings.

-We are conscious that pupils in Key Stage 4 often find it hard to make time for reading, so we have established a book group for Years 10 and 11, which meets regularly to discuss novels chosen by the pupils themselves.
+We are conscious that pupils in Key Stage 4 often find it hard to make time for reading.
+The reading challenge is available for all pupils in Year 10 and 11, with a list of 100 books pupils are encouraged to read over the course of the year.
+There is a fantastic Psychotronic Book Club run by Mr Jones and a Senior Book Club run by Mr Maskell, which meets regularly to discuss novels and plays chosen by the pupils themselves.

-Creative writing is encouraged, with visiting poets leading workshops, and pupils entering competitions including Foyle Young Poets and Tower Poetry.
+Creative writing is encouraged, with visiting poets leading workshops, and pupils entering competitions including Foyle Young Poets and the Christopher Tower Poetry Competition.
+The Peter Hendry Poetry Prize is run annually and the winner is elected the year's Poet Laureate for their section of the school.
 There is a weekly Creative Writing Society for pupils who want to share their work and discuss it with others.
-Pupils are also eligible to join the Senior Literary Society, which meets monthly to discuss a diverse range of subjects, from Homeric epic to hip-hop to sexuality in 19th century fiction.
+Pupils are also eligible to join the Senior Literary Society, which meets half-termly to discuss a diverse range of subjects, from the plays of Harold Pinter to the representation of feminine power as laughter in literature.
+Guest speakers are often invited: last year, the award-winning poet, Daljit Nagra, spoke to the group about his poem 'Look We Have Coming to Dover!'